-Kristine’s work with college presidents, vice presidents and board members has helped to establish them as leaders among their peers and in the media.
+Kristine has forged strong relationships with members of the national print and broadcast media on a wide range of beats.
+Her work with college administrators and faculty has helped to establish them as leaders among their peers and in the media.
 And her passion for sharing student perspectives and stories has contributed to measurable enhancement of their institutions’ national profiles.

-Prior to joining TVP Communications, Kristine built and managed a comprehensive media and public relations program as the director of national communications and media relations at the College of the Holy Cross in Worcester, Mass.
-She also served for a time as the associate web editor at Holy Cross, where she helped oversee an award-winning site redesign and was responsible for strategic content planning, branding and message development.
+Prior to joining TVP Comms, Kristine built and managed a comprehensive media and public relations program at the College of the Holy Cross in Worcester, Mass.
+She also served for a time as the associate web editor at Holy Cross, where she was responsible for strategic content planning, branding and message development.

-Kristine earned her bachelor’s degree in English from Stonehill College in North Easton, Mass. and her master’s degree in professional communications from Clark University in Worcester, Mass., where she lives with her husband and two children.
+Kristine earned her master’s degree in professional communications from Clark University in Worcester, Mass., where she grew up and currently lives with her husband and two children.

 For Kristine, few things beat the satisfaction of a great media hit, but time with family and friends, beach days, early mornings (preferably ones with beautiful sunrises), being outdoors and good chocolate are among them.